 Hopi katsina figures, also known as kachina dolls, are figures carved, typically from cottonwood root, by the Hopi people to teach and instruct their people about katsinas or katsinam, the immortal beings or spirits that bring rain and fertility to crops, cure diseases, punish transgressions and control other aspects of the natural world and society, acting as messengers between humans and the spirit world.

-The Hopi tribes are the original Katsina carvers but the Navajo Kachina creativity and use of leather, feather, beads and turquoise make for some beautiful art pieces as well and have a following of their own.
+The Hopi tribes are the original Katsina carvers but the Navajo Kachina creativity and use of leather, feather, beads, and turquoise make for some beautiful art pieces as well and have a following of their own.
+Navajo Kachina dolls may not have the same tribal significance as the original Hopi Kachina dolls.